namhyung/uftrace/doc/ftrace-record.md

 \--time
 :   Print running time of children in time(1)-style.

+-k, \--kernel
+:   Trace kernel functions as well as user functions.
+Only kernel entry/exit functions will be traced as if -D 1 was given.

+-K, \--kernel-full
+:   Trace kernel functions as well as user functions.
+Kernel functions will be traced in full detail (ie. without depth limit unless explicitly given)

 FILTERS
 =======
 The ftrace support filtering only interested functions.
 When ftrace is called it receives two types of function filter; opt-in filter with -F/\--filter option and opt-out filter with -N/\--notrace option.
 These filters can be applied either record time or replay time.